skeoop/skeoop.github.io/results/LabExam2-Feedback.md

 #### What is "State Dependent" Behavior?
 Any behavior (methods) where the object responds differently depending on its state.
-For the StopWatch, any method that has something like:
+For the StopWatch,  any method that behaves differently when the stopwatch is running or stopped is state-dependent:
 ```
 #!java
-    if (running) do this;
+    if (running) do Something;
-    else do that;
+    else do SomethingElse;
 ```
-depends on state!

 The best solutions for this problem are by Thongrapee and Benjapol.
 Here's a solution with the method Javadoc omitted; your code